-BREEAM- NOR for New Construction has been made possible through the continued efforts of many dedicated NGBC members, the strategic advisory Group, The Technical reference groups, BREEAM Assessors and AP's, many dedicated BRE Group staff members, and those who have responded to our consultation calls and meetings or provided feedback in other ways.
-Several hundred persons, nation-wide and representative for the entire value chain in the construction and real- estate industry have contributed to develop this new manual.
+BREEAM-NOR for New Construction has been made possible through the continued efforts of many dedicated NGBC members, the strategic advisory Group, The Technical reference groups, BREEAM Assessors and AP's, many dedicated BRE Group staff members, and those who have responded to our consultation calls and meetings or provided feedback in other ways.
+Several.
 NGBC also reserve a special thank you to those who support BREEAM by continuing to specify and apply the method and contribute toward a sustainable built environment.

-Cover image
+1.5 Cover image